 Heart Disease/ Problems and Screening

 Runners may very well be unaware when they have a heart problem.
-Their condition would have been detected if medical advice had been sought and relevant tests carried out.
 A ‘fitness test’ is not sufficient to detect these problems.

 Do NOT Run if You Feel Unwell